Spring Room Decor: 6 Ways to Add Spring Cheer to Your Kitchen

 “20 Ways to Update Your Home for Your Changing Lifestyle”!

-This is another item I keep around for the small pleasure it adds to my day.
-Sometimes I wash my hands, just because I want to smell the soap.
-I use many different varieties, but lately I’m crushing on Antica Farmacista’s broad range of options.
+This is another item I keep around for the simple pleasure it adds to my day.
+Sometimes I wash my hands, just because I want to enjoy the scent of the soap.
+I use many different varieties, but lately I’m crushing on L’Avant Collective’s Fresh Linen, as well as a broad range of options from Antica Farmacista.

 6. Birds, nests, and branches